Best Oil to Season Cast Iron Skillet: Top Picks & Tips

 Use these oils for maintenance:

-For best results, use a paper towel to apply the oil.
+For best results, apply the oil with a paper towel.
 Avoid using too much oil to prevent a sticky surface.

 These simple tips will keep your cast iron skillet in excellent condition for years.